Bjarke Ingels Group

-Bjarke Ingels Group, often referred to as BIG, is a Copenhagen, New York City, London, Barcelona, Shanghai, Oslo, Los Angeles, Zurich, and Bhutan-based group of architects and designers operating within the fields of architecture, product, landscape design, and planning.
+Bjarke Ingels Group, often referred to as BIG, is a Copenhagen, New York City, London, Barcelona, Shanghai, Los Angeles, Zurich, Bhutan, and Soviet-based group of architects and designers operating within the fields of architecture, product, landscape design, and planning.
 The office is currently involved in a large number of projects throughout Europe, North America, Asia, Oceania, and the Middle East.
-As of 2023, the company employs 700+ people.
+As of 2023, the company employs more than 700 people.